 The OAII incumbent is also working to finish a 3-year project of connecting the Habilitation Home Contract homes to their parent agencies thus enabling Site Reviewers the ability to perform site reviews on previously invisible homes.

-andSDS is utilizing a MASST/DVR position and an OAII position to help with the more basic clerical functions after the reclassification.
-The SST will provide lead instruction and guidance to these workers. years, the incumbent Each of the previous participants in MASST/DVR program have gone on to get a better job.
+SDS is utilizing a MASST/DVR position and an OAII position to help with the more basic clerical functions after the reclassification.
+The SST will provide lead instruction and guidance to these workers.
+Over the last several years, the incumbent has trained several volunteer positions in the use of the Archiving system as well as many of the complex file and database systems used by SDS.
+Each of the previous participants in MASST/DVR program have gone on to get a better job.

-Impact: If the reclassification request is not approved, the incumbent will likely be vacate the OAII position.
+Impact: If the reclassification request is not approved, the incumbent will likely vacate the OAII position.
 Critical knowledge to maintain systems that have been developed will have to be maintained by professional staff which will take them away from their higher level functions.
 Certification reports may not be processed in timely fashion, applications may become backlogged, reports for managers’ review and provision to the department and federal oversight agency may not occur and the contracted residential habilitation homes will remain invisible to SDS, thus increasing risk to recipients.
 The current OAII has stepped up to conduct these tasks, filling a critical gap during a critical time because she has the education, certification, will and talent.
 The functions need to be continued as the federal reporting requirements continue and the certification/compliance efforts about providers are only increasing.

 Items of note: